asmaaldrees/Plotly-Library/README.md

 # Plotly-Library
-An Overview of Plotly Library
+An Overview of Plotly Python Open Source Graphing Library.